openworm/org.geppetto/README.md

 **If you just want to play with a demo Geppetto deployment you don't need to install anything, just visit <https://live.geppetto.org>.**

 If you want to setup your own Geppetto deployment from sources use our [Setup Instructions](http://docs.geppetto.org/en/latest/osxlinuxsetup.html).
-If you need help building a neuroscience application using Geppetto or you want to join the project as a contributor you can [send an email](mailto:matteo@geppetto.org) or just interact with us through GitHub!
+If you need help building a neuroscience application using Geppetto or if you want to join the project as a contributor you can [send an email](mailto:matteo@geppetto.org) or just interact with us through GitHub!

-This is the umbrella project that keeps together all the different modules currently available:
+This is the umbrella project that keeps together all the different Geppetto modules currently available:

 #### Java backend
 The Java backend is used in client-server deployments of Geppetto.
 The Java backend is modular allowing each deployment to be customised only with the relevant bundles.